 I’d been looking forward to the match all year, and following the progress of the two players towards it.
-This piece looks at the two players and the situation before the match, gives an account of the Championship games, and concludes with some reflections on the significance of the match for the participants, and for the sport.
-Before the Match The Challenger – Fabiano Caruana.
 Magnus Carlsen Is, Again, The World Chess Champion.
 Over his last 24 regulation games at a world championship, Magnus Carlsen has won only one of them.

 But no matter: his ability to stay afloat during regulation and pounce in fast tie-breaking games that follow have been good enough to win the last two world titles.
 Yes, you read that right.
+It’s over.
+And Magnus won.
 Carlsen’s Bizarre Decision Has Sent The World Chess Championship To Overtime.
 For hours, the play in Monday’s Game 12 of the World Chess Championship was filthy.

 Then it was weird.
 Things did not look drawish!
 But because of a remarkable decision by the world’s top grandmaster, they ended in a draw anyway.
 Over more than two weeks, more than 600 moves, 48 hours of play, one scandalous video and one black eye, the world’s top two grandmasters have now fought to a dozen straight draws.
 Armageddon Looms Over The World Chess Championship After Magnus Carlsen's Shocking Decision.
 'Has She Gone Mental?'
 A Queen's Gambit Leaves Chess World Baffled.
 Hou Yifan of China stands beside a scoreboard following her win in a "blinfold" chess tournament at the Beijing 2012 World Mind Games in Beijing.

 Nf3 Nc6 3.
 Bb5 The Ruy Lopez is named after 16th-century Spanish priest Ruy López de Segura.
 History Interview: Director of Chess Documentary "Magnus" Of the 150+ films that screened at the Tribeca Film Festival last month, the one that sold out the fastest was about chess.